sybrew/the-seo-framework/readme.txt

 == Changelog ==

-TODO: The Sitemap XSL title's -1 integer is converted to a positive integer in get_post_meta()->get_metadata()
+TODO: The Sitemap XSL title's -1 integer is converted to a positive integer in get_post_meta() via use_title_branding() and merge_title_branding()?
+	* The title options will therefore be overwritten.
+	* Use blogname instead?
+	* Use homepage title instead?
+	* Use manual separator integration instead?
 	* Set ID to 0? -> That would match the front page ID if it's a blog.
 	* Don't check? -> That's OK.

-TODO: Automatically generate description? -> Automatically generate descriptions?
-TODO: Minify JS files...
+TODO: Re-minify JS files...
 Ugh Node.JS
+TODO: Re-minify CSS files...
+Ugh web services
 TODO: Drop IE11 support in JS?
 Make sure the scripts fail to load...

 = 3.3.0 - Multiplex =

+TODO Exclaim:
+- Multidimensional/quantum options.
+- Quick & bulk edit, blended perfectly into WordPress' interface.
+- TODO More term options.
+- Downgrading & Backward compatibility warnings.
+- Mixed taxonomies on post type related settings.
+- TODO As smart as a self-driving car: Tooltips stay between the lines.
+Tesla needs me.
+- TODO Finally (really) translator friendly.

 ..., and, for developers, we've finally introduced a reliable JavaScript API.
-Documentation will follow (based on frequently asked requests).
+Documentation will follow soon (based on frequently asked requests).

 **Detailed log:**